sh-valery/websocket-goroutine/readme.md

 ## Connecting to the server

-To connect to the server, you can use the webpage provided in the `web` directory.
+To connect to the web socket, you can use the webpage provided in the `web` directory.

-1. Open example file served by the web server in your browser: http://localhost:8080/ or Open the HTML file directly in the `web` directory in any browser.
-There is a webpage that connects to the web socket server and displays the message received from the server.
+The webpage has a script to connect to the web socket server and after this the page shows the message received from the server.

+http://localhost:8080/ follow the link to open the file served by the web server in your browser.
+Or Open the HTML file directly in the `web` directory in any browser. file:///path/to/websocket-goroutine/web/example.html

 ## Testing the server